caoimhindenais/spring-integration-channels/README.md

 * If you provide an executor the message dispatching will be handled by the a thread in the executor's pool

+Again here we see the message dispatched in too **all** three service.
+But its a *different executor thread* per service.
+In Spring the **thread** is the transaction boundary.
 ![Alt text](docs/publish-subscribe-channel-with-executor.png?raw=true "Title")